Q: Can I visit the College of Law?

 Q: Can transfer students participate in OCI?

 A: The On Campus Interview (OCI) process is the same for transfer students.
-Admitted transfer students should contact our Career Services Office to participate in OCIs as would any other rising 2L or 3L student.
+Admitted transfer students should contact our Career Development Office to participate in OCIs as would any other rising 2L or 3L student.

 Q: How do I apply to be a visiting student?